Data Analytics and Visualization

 - Oct 08

 OptionalUrban Big Data: City Management and Real Estate Markets.
-Richard Barkham, et al. 2022.- Team Formation Due
+Richard Barkham, et al. 2022.

 - Project Team Formation Instruction